-The Youth Education Intern reports to the Education Program Coordinator.
-This internship includes four weeks of teaching/production assistance at SFFILM’s Young Filmmakers Camp and at least two weeks of supporting the outreach and development of SFFILM Education’s curriculum development and program planning.
+The Youth Education Intern reports to the Education Manager and the Director of Education.
+This internship includes four weeks of teaching/production assistance at the Youth Filmmakers Camp (July 11th – August 5th, 2022) and two weeks supporting the outreach and development of SFFILM Education’s curriculum development and program planning.
+This is an excellent opportunity to gain experience in filmmaking education, curriculum planning, and teaching.

-- Support camp instructors at all Young Filmmakers Camp sessions as a teaching and production assistant.
+- Support camp instructors at all Youth Filmmakers Camp sessions as a teaching and production assistant.

-- Lead break-out groups throughout pre-production and production, and post-production.
+- Wrangle teens and lead break-out groups throughout pre-production and production, and assist with post-production.

-- Document camp sessions through photos and videos for marketing purposes.
+- Document all camp sessions through photos and videos for marketing.

 - Assist the instructors with all camp logistics and with the preparation and inventory of materials and resources.

-- Assist with loading in, loading out, and setup of camp.
+- Assist with loading in, loading out, and setup.

 - Work on other SFFILM education projects as needed.